hegdeadithyak/SpotiSync-Playlist-to-MP3-Downloader/README.md

 ------------
 # Future Ideas 🚀🚀🚀🚀
 Here are some future ideas to enhance SpotiSync:
+- [ ] Implement by WebScraping which does not require CLIENT_ID,CLIENT_SECRET
 - [ ] Implement Using CPP or Rust for Speed:
        -Consider implementing critical parts of the application in C++ or Rust to improve the download speed and efficiency.